base/base/docs/specs/interop/predeploys.md

         delete failedMessages[messageHash];
         emit RelayedMessage(messageHash);
     } else {
-        // Will set the timestamp only once on the *first* failed execution to protect against extending
-        // the time-window and blocking the rollback. if (failedMessages[messageHash].timestamp == 0) {
+        if (failedMessages[messageHash].timestamp == 0) {
-             // sourceChainId is needed to revert the message without having to recreate the digest from the message preimage. failedMessages[messageHash] = FailedMessage({timestamp: block.timestamp, sourceChainId: _source});
+            failedMessages[messageHash] = FailedMessage({timestamp: block.timestamp, sourceChainId: _source});
         }
         emit FailedRelayedMessage(messageHash);